-Veritas divides the dress code into "Formal Days" (Monday-Thursday) and "Casual Day" (Friday).
+B. Upper School: "Formal Days" (Monday-Thursday) and "Casual Day" (Friday and Field Trips).

-If there are any questions regarding the uniform policy, please feel free to contact the Headmaster/Assistant Headmaster.
+If there are any questions regarding the uniform policy, please feel free to contact the Office/Dean of Students.

-All Formal Wear must be purchased through our preferred shop, Flynn and O'Hare Uniform.
+Note: All Formal Wear must be purchased through our preferred shop, Flynn and O'Hare Uniform.